 MCCYN is an extension of the child care services offered at the various military installations throughout the United States.
-Qualifying MCCYN Department of the Air Force Sponsors must be connected to an accredited provider to ensure their child(ren) are receiving community child care of comparable quality to the type of care administered at installation Child Development Center or Child Development Home programs.
+Qualifying MCCYN the Air Force Sponsors must be connected to an accredited provider to ensure their child(ren) are receiving community child care of comparable quality to the type of care administered at installation Child Development Center or Child Development Home programs.

 National accreditation is an additional criteria used to determine the quality of a child care program.
 Family child care homes and child care centers may pursue accreditation in order to increase the level of their care.

 Accredited providers must meet higher standards than those set forth by state licensing.
 These programs offer the kind of care, attention, and educational activities that parents look for in high-quality child care, in addition to activities and experiences that aid a child’s growth and development, which will better prepare them for school.